Skip to main content

 $186

-Passes 6/9 gates (clean insider activity, no SEC red flags, news events none recent, earnings proximity 70d clear, semi cycle peak clear, materials cycle peak clear).
-Fails on weak momentum and favorable risk/reward ratio and death cross (50MA < 200MA).
+Passes 8/11 gates (positive momentum, clean insider activity, positive momentum, no SEC red flags, news events none recent, earnings proximity 24d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on favorable risk/reward ratio.
 Suitability: conservative.

 About Procter & Gamble Company (The)